forcedotcom/LightningTestingService/developer-workflow.md

      sfdx force:source:push
      ```

   2. Log in to your scratch org in a web browser.
-For example, if you need to verify behavior manually.
+Use the ```-p``` parameter to open your test suite's app directly for manual review.

      ```bash
-     sfdx force:org:open
+     sfdx force:org:open -p /c/Tests.app
      ```

+  3. Update your code, or your tests, and go to step 1.
+Repeat until you achieve perfection, or at least 100% passing tests.

 ### [Alternative] Push Metadata to a Developer Edition (DE) Org